The Deer Hunter: Controversy over Russian roulette

-Cimino countered that his film was not political, polemical, literally accurate, or posturing for any particular point of view.
-Nevertheless, he also claimed he had news clippings from Singapore that confirm Russian roulette was used during the war, without specifying which article.
+Cimino countered that his film was not political, polemical, literally accurate, nor posturing for any particular point of view.
+Nevertheless, he also claimed that he had news clippings from Singapore that confirmed that Russian roulette was used during the war, without specifying which article.

 Critics' response

-In his review, Roger Ebert defended the artistic license of Russian roulette, arguing "it is the organizing symbol of the film: Anything you can believe about the game, about its deliberately random violence, about how it touches the sanity of men forced to play it, will apply to the war as a whole.
+In his review, Roger Ebert of the Chicago Sun-Times defended the artistic license of Russian roulette, arguing, "It is the organizing symbol of the film.
+Anything you can believe about the game, about its deliberately random violence, about how it touches the sanity of men forced to play it, will apply to the war as a whole.
 It is a brilliant symbol because, in the context of this story, it makes any ideological statement about the war superfluous."

-Film critic and biographer David Thomson also agrees that the film works despite the controversy: "There were complaints that the North Vietnamese had not employed Russian roulette.
+Film critic and biographer David Thomson also agreed that the film works despite the controversy.
+"There were complaints that the North Vietnamese had not employed Russian roulette.
 It was said that the scenes in Saigon were fanciful or imagined.
 It was also suggested that De Niro, Christopher Walken, and John Savage were too old to have enlisted for Vietnam (Savage, the youngest of the three, was thirty).
 Three decades later [written in 2008], 'imagination' seems to have stilled those worries ... and The Deer Hunter is one of the great American films."